Mathématique: Chapter 26

 No response.

-Still, they hesitated on the threshold of Young’s apartment.
+Still they hesitated on the threshold of Young’s apartment.

-“They’re watching downstairs,” Vala said.
-“At the monitoring station.”
+“They’re watching downstairs,” Young said.

-“Yeah,” Young agreed.
+“Yeah,” Young said.
 “Let’s go.”

 “How’s the hip, handsome?”
 Vala asked.